My ultimate guide on where to stay in New York includes luxury hotels, modern apartments, and great value options.

 5-Star 1 Hotel Brooklyn Bridge, Brooklyn

 There are many reasons to consider a stay in Brooklyn, particularly if this is not your first time to New York.
-This hipster paradise is practically a destination in itself, and getting back and forth to Manhattan on the subway is easy.
+This hipster paradise is practically a destination in itself, and getting back and forth to Manhattan on the subway via the numerous subway station stops is easy.
 Its laid-back atmosphere, chic galleries and low hotel rates are now attracting overseas visitors as well as domestic tourists.

 The view is another one of the main reasons people chose to stay in Brooklyn, – you can enjoy the iconic New York Skyline across the river that you wouldn’t see from a stay in Manhattan.